 docker login

 It will ask you for your username and password for the docker hub account.
-Note that when typing the password, it will not show there, so don’t think that your keyboard has broken down.
+Note that when typing the password, it will not show anything.
 You will get login successful message.
 Check the below image which shown this message on successful login.

-Next, I am going to push the image.
+Next, we will push the image.
 The command to run is:

 docker push yogyogi/apps:first